Tuesday, May 28, 2024

 Critics of the 3 episode rule often frame it as just an attempt to defend bad shows by slandering the pilots of good ones.
 But I don’t find the first episodes “bad” for most of the shows I mentioned above, just incomplete in communicating what to expect.
 It’s more like I want greater appreciation for what specifically the 3rd episode does, or how the first three work together to set the stage.
 And I don't need to find a first episode bad to be unsure the show will be one I want to complete, I find few works of Art truly Bad but even with Anime am only interested in watching certain kinds that personally appeal to me.

 If I do dislike the 1st and/or 2nd episode of a show I have no hesitation recommending people skip them entirely.
 For the 90s Sailor Moon Anime I absolutely advise just starting with the 3rd episode (which was the second in the DiC Dub where it was titled Talk Radio).
-For A Certain Scientific Railgun I advise skipping episode 2.
+For A Certain Scientific Railgun I advise skipping episode 2 but 1 and 3 are both great introductory episodes.

 I’ve also personally experienced a sort of inversion of the presumed general purpose of the 3 episode rule.
 Times when I really liked the first episode of a show but once episodes 2 and 3 made clear what the show is more generally like my interest is actually killed off.
 Examples of that include Tower of Druaga: The Aegis of Uruk and Dance in The Vampire Bund, I still recommend both of their first episodes as stand alone shorts but the shows overall couldn’t appeal to me.